A stone in the sand

 dreamt many

-stories like, to be
+possibilities: to be

-made warm apples
+made warm apples of

-like forever was
+what looked like forever

-the curve of horizon,
+was the curve of horizon

-before the sudden world –
+before the sudden world,

 she knew then softness